 22. Point Sheep Shearing Farm

-It’s said that in New Zealand there are more sheep than people.
-What better way to get up close to this famous New Zealand resident than at Point Sheep Shearing Farm where you can watch a sheep shearing show and learn all about the different sheep breeds and wool types on the farm.
+It’s said that in New Zealand, there are more sheep than people.
+What better way to get up close to this iconic New Zealand resident than at Point Sheep Shearing Farm, where you can watch a sheep shearing show and learn all about the different sheep breeds and wool types on the farm!

-You will also get to see all the farm equipment as well as some historic farm tools used as far back as 50 years ago.
+You’ll also get to see all the farm equipment, as well as some historic farm tools used as far back as 50 years ago.

-From August to January you can feed a baby lamb, an activity that children and adults alike love.
-Hold them in your arms and feed them a bottle of milk (like a baby).
+From August to January, you can feed a baby lamb, a fun activity for kids and adults alike!
+It’s so special to hold them in your arms and feed them a bottle of milk (like a baby!).

 This is a very popular activity in Kaikoura with overseas visitors, especially those who have never stepped foot on a working farm.
 It’s an authentic Kiwi experience, and the family who runs it are so friendly and knowledgeable.
-The farm has been in their family for three generations.
+The farm has actually been in their family for three generations!

-Tours at Point Sheep Shearing Farm are at 1:30 pm and 4 pm daily.
-Tickets cost $15 per adult and $5 per child.
+Tours at Point Sheep Shearing Farm run at 1:30 pm daily.
+Tickets cost $15 NZD per adult and $5 NZD per child, and you can either make a booking in advance or simply turn up.

 23. Fyffe House

-Fyffe House in Kaikōura is a pink heritage building that’s built on vertebrae piles from a Southern right whale, so it was quite literally built on the back of whaling.
+Fyffe House in Kaikōura is a pink heritage building that’s built on vertebrae piles from a Southern right whale, so it was quite literally built on the backbone of whaling!

-You can visit the house for a tour during which you’ll learn all about New Zealand’s whaling industry and how those involved with it used to live.
-It’s not really a museum; it feels more like a snapshot of life in Kaikōura between the 1840s and 1980s.
+You can visit the house on a tour, during which you’ll learn all about New Zealand’s whaling industry and how those involved with it used to live.
+It’s not really a museum, but feels more like a snapshot of life in Kaikōura between the 1840s and 1980s.

 24. Trek with Llamas

-Go trekking with llamas at Kaikoura Lllama Trekking.
-There’s a variety of tour options available, from the Taster Llama Trek to the longer Llama Trek.
+For a super unique experience in Kaikoura, why not go trekking with llamas at Kaikoura Llama Trekking?
+There’s a variety of tour options available, from the Taster Llama Trek through to the longer Llama Trek.

-The Taster Trek is a 1-hour walk to the Kowhai River with the llamas on a lead and then along the river and even crossing the river itself (if the weather allows) and then into a native forest.
-On this short tour not only are you getting to walk with these unique creatures, but you’re also getting to do it among incredible scenery.
+The Taster Trek is a 1-hour walk to the Kowhai River with the llamas on a lead and then along the river and even crossing the river itself (if the weather allows) into a native forest.
+On this short tour, not only are you getting to walk with these unique creatures, but you’re also getting to do it among some pretty incredible scenery.

-If you wish to spend longer with the llamas, then consider the 3-hour llama trek, which takes you past an old whalers cottage, a native seal colony, and along a beach.
-Included in this particular tour is a picnic with cake and beverages.
+If you wish to spend longer with the llamas, then consider the 3-hour llama trek, which takes you past an old whalers’ cottage, a native seal colony, and along a picturesque beach.
+You’ll also be treated to some delicious cake and beverages, a welcome treat!

-Kaikoura Llama Trekking is located at Kowhai Farm Road and is a popular activity in the region; HRH Prince Charles even visited recently.
+Kaikoura Llama Trekking is located at Kowhai Farm Road and is a popular activity in the region; HRH King Charles even visited recently.
 So, it has the royal seal of approval!

 25. Go surfing

-But be warned, the sea temperature here is cold, averaging about 13 degrees Celsius (55 degrees Fahrenheit)!
+But be warned, the sea temperature here is cold, averaging about 13 °C (55 °F)!
 So, make sure to pack a cold water wetsuit!
-Some of the best surf spots are only known to locals, so ask at popular local cafes like Beach House Cafe or Food Company Kaikoura (both on Beach Rd) for their tips.
-You may come across a hidden surfing gem!
+Some of the best surf spots are only known to locals, so ask at popular local cafés like Beach House Cafe on Beach Rd for their tips.
+You may even come across a hidden surfing gem!

 Ward Beach, which wasn’t a great surf spot before the 2016 earthquake, is now one of the best and most popular surf beaches in Kaikoura.
 So the earthquake, in a way, helped to put Kaikoura on the world surfing map!
 It’s perfect for intermediate surfers, and its main drawcard is the big swells and the opportunity to see dusky dolphins.